baldengineer/dmm-ble-mp730026/README.md

  # About

-Python code to access the a Multicomp Pro MP730026 DMM over BLE
+Python code to access the a Multicomp Pro MP730026 (and others) DMM over BLE

 This multimeter supports communication over Bluetooth, however, the official software is not very good.
 It only works with a specific dongle.